-As if the character lost finally you won’t be actually able to make the sale.
+As if the character lost finally you won’t be able to make the sale.
 And there would be no point in writing the story.
 So make the main character win.

 Tie up all the loose ends from the very beginning to end.
-Make sure that you do not keep your readers thinking about what happened to a character that you had bought in the middle of the story.
+Make sure that you do not keep your readers thinking about what happened to a character that you bought in the middle of the story.
 Where did he or she go?

-You must give your readers a closure.
+You must give your readers closure.
 So they know that something good has happened to the main character because of your service and product.

 Prove that your product has helped the hero to win.
-As a result, they would be convinced to buy whatever that you are promoting.
+As a result, they would be convinced to buy whatever you are promoting.

 Which will bring you the most sales?
 Way more than you can keep count of.
 I hope now you know How To Write Copy That Sells.

-To get better at writing sales story and maximize your selling print copy that sells and it should be at least 1000 words every day.
+To get better at writing sales stories and maximize your selling print copy that sells and it should be at least 1000 words every day.
 And then give that writing to someone every day to read.

 Best if you share it on your blog.
 People will come here and read it.
 And guess what?
 Buy the product that you are promoting!
-You won’t be making any real number of sales; if your sales story isn’t up to the mark.
+You won’t be making any real sales; if your sales story isn’t up to the mark.
 There you will have your review of your article.